 Our activities involve the use of hydraulic fracturing.
-For more information on our hydraulic fracturing operations, see "- Hydraulic Fracturing Policies and Procedures."
+For more information on our hydraulic fracturing operations, see "-Hydraulic Fracturing Policies and Procedures."
 Hydraulic fracturing is generally exempted from federal regulation as underground injection (unless diesel is a component of the fracturing fluid) under the SDWA.
 The process of hydraulic fracturing is typically regulated by state oil and natural gas commissions.
 Some states and localities have placed additional regulatory burdens upon hydraulic fracturing activities and, in some areas, severely restricted or prohibited those activities.
+In February 2019, a bill was introduced in the New Mexico Senate to place a moratorium on hydraulic fracturing that, if enacted, would last through June 1, 2023.
 In addition, separate and apart from the referenced potential connection between injection wells and seismicity, concerns have been raised that hydraulic fracturing activities may be correlated to induced seismicity.
 The scientific community and regulatory agencies at all levels are studying the possible linkage between oil and natural gas activity and induced seismicity, and some state regulatory agencies have modified their regulations or guidance to mitigate potential causes of induced seismicity.
 If the exemption for hydraulic fracturing is removed from the SDWA, or if other legislation is enacted at the federal, state or local level imposing any restrictions on the use of hydraulic fracturing, this could have a significant impact on our financial condition, results of operations and cash flows.
 Additional burdens upon hydraulic fracturing, such as reporting or permitting requirements, will result in additional expense and delay in our operations.
 Restrictions on hydraulic fracturing could also reduce the amount of oil and natural gas that we are ultimately able to produce from our reserves.
-See "Risk Factors - Federal and State Legislation and Regulatory Initiatives Relating to Hydraulic Fracturing Could Result in Increased Costs and Additional Operating Restrictions or Delays."
+See "Risk Factors-Federal and State Legislation and Regulatory Initiatives Relating to Hydraulic Fracturing Could Result in Increased Costs and Additional Operating Restrictions or Delays."

-Oil and natural gas exploration and production, operations and other activities have been conducted at some of our properties by previous owners and operators.
+Oil and natural gas exploration and production, operations and other activities have been conducted on some of our properties by previous owners and operators.
 Materials from these operations remain on some of the properties, and, in some instances, require remediation.
-In addition, we occasionally must agree to indemnify sellers of producing properties from whom we acquire the properties against some of the liability for environmental claims associated with the properties.
+In addition, we occasionally must agree to indemnify sellers of producing properties against some of the liability for environmental claims associated with the properties we purchase.
 While we do not believe that costs we incur for compliance with environmental regulations and remediating previously or currently owned or operated properties will be material, we cannot provide any assurances that these costs will not result in material expenditures that adversely affect our profitability.

 Additionally, in the course of our routine oil and natural gas operations, surface spills and leaks, including casing leaks, of oil, produced water or other materials may occur, and we may incur costs for waste handling and environmental compliance.
 It is also possible that our oil and natural gas operations may require us to manage NORM.
 NORM is present in varying concentrations in sub-surface formations, including hydrocarbon reservoirs, and may become concentrated in scale, film and sludge in equipment that comes in contact with crude oil and natural gas production and processing streams.
-Some states, including Texas, have enacted regulations governing the handling, treatment, storage and disposal of NORM.
+Some states, including Texas, New Mexico and Louisiana, have enacted regulations governing the handling, treatment, storage and disposal of NORM.
 Moreover, we will be able to control directly the operations of only those wells we operate.
 Despite our lack of control over wells owned partly by us but operated by others, the failure of the operator to comply with the applicable environmental regulations may, in certain circumstances, be attributable to us.